 The Real Estate Settlement Procedures Act (RESPA)

 “This is the most important federal statute and regulation regarding the servicing of mortgage loans,” says Josh Denbeaux, a financial consumer rights attorney.
 The federal statute governs the performance and enforcement of the loan.
-“There are many, many times that mortgage servicers and lenders make mistakes in their accounting and servicing of the mortgage loan,” he adds.
-“Consumers have rights under RESPA and all would be well-served to read the CFPB website for its explanation of consumer rights under the statute.”
+“There are many times that mortgage servicers and lenders make mistakes in their servicing of the mortgage loan,” he adds.
+“Consumers have rights under RESPA.
+All would be well-served to read the CFPB website for its explanation of consumer rights under the statute.”

 The California Online Privacy Protection Act (CalOPPA)

 The rule, which is part of the Employee Retirement Income Security Act of 1974 (ERISA) is a federal law that sets minimum standards for most voluntarily established pension and health plans in private industry.
 This is to provide protection for individuals in these plans.
 But it contains a provision that sets important standards for your financial advisor.
 “It’s important that Americans who are saving for retirement are aware of the fiduciary rule,” says Jay Shah, CEO of Personal Capital.
 The problem?
 The rule is changing, even as I write it, and the word “fiduciary” isn’t in everyone’s vocabulary.